 The standard fee for applying for a trade mark would be up to £200.
 You can pay for additional trade marks to be applied which would include slight variations of your primary trade mark application.
 These variations are charged at £50 each and up to six can be submitted.

 Following on from your application, you will receive initial feedback within 20-days.
 If there are amendments to be made, you will have two-months in which to complete these.
 Your trade mark will also be published in the trade mark journal (upon an initial successful application) for two-months following this at which point, anyone can oppose your application.
 If any objections are submitted these will need to be resolved before your trade mark is completed.

 If you wish to proceed with applying for a trade mark, perhaps for your logo as either a photographer or artist, then it would be recommended that you undertake some research prior to the application process.
 The Intellectual Property Office has a wealth of resources available to read through.
 Furthermore, you can also contact a registered trade mark attorney.
 Don’t forget, different rules apply in different countries though!
 So if you’re planning on using your logo in different regions, this may require further investigation.

-Did you know that we are the only fine art printing company in the UK which has been accredited by Canson Infinity, Hahnemühle Fine Art, Epson Digigraphie, ILFORD and a member of the Fine Art Trade Guild?
-Also, why not sign up to our mailing list to keep up to date with news, products and future competitions at The Artist’s Print Room – just complete the form below.
+Did you know that we are the only fine art printing company in the UK which has been accredited by Canson Infinity, Hahnemühle Fine Art, Epson Digigraphie, ILFORD and the Fine Art Trade Guild?
+Also, why not sign up to our mailing list to keep up to date with news, products and future competitions at The Artists Print Room – just complete the form below.